alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-basic-types.md

 //sampleStart
     var customers = 10

-    //Some customers leave the queue
+    // Some customers leave the queue
     customers = 8

-    customers = customers + 3 //Example of addition: 11
+    customers = customers + 3 // Example of addition: 11
-    customers += 7            //Example of addition: 18
+    customers += 7            // Example of addition: 18
-    customers -= 3            //Example of subtraction: 15
+    customers -= 3            // Example of subtraction: 15
-    customers *= 2            //Example of multiplication: 30
+    customers *= 2            // Example of multiplication: 30
-    customers /= 3            //Example of division: 10
+    customers /= 3            // Example of division: 10

     println(customers) // 10
 //sampleEnd